Finding What Works

 “I never go to Capitol Hill to talk about high school reform without taking the MDRC evaluation of high school reform models.
 MDRC’s objective and thorough analysis is informing much of the legislative policy discussions occurring at this critical time for education.”

-— Bob Wise, President, Alliance for Excellent Education, and former governor of West Virginia
+— Bob Wise, former governor of West Virginia

 The proliferation of Career Academies, along with their continuing relevance to high school reform policy initiatives, has been fueled by MDRC’s random assignment evaluation of the model.
 Tracking students for 12 years, our study found strong and sustained impacts on students’ labor market outcomes, most notably earnings, especially for African-American males.
 These positive impacts occurred without any detrimental effects on education outcomes, such as graduation from high school or postsecondary enrollment.